bigcommerce/dev-docs/docs/api-docs/provider-apis/tax/overview.md

 ### Responding to tax estimate requests

 When responding to tax estimate requests sent by BigCommerce, tax providers are required to include aggregates and breakdowns of sales tax amounts and rates for product item prices, shipping and handling prices.
-This is because when navigating to the **Settings > Setup > Tax > Tax Settings** page in the BigCommerce control panel, merchants have the ability to specify whether they would like to show taxes in cart, checkout, orders and invoice **As one summarized line item** or **Broken down by tax rate**.
+This is because when navigating to the **Settings > Setup > Tax > Tax Settings** page in the MSF-enabled BigCommerce control panel, merchants have the ability to specify whether they would like to show taxes in cart, checkout, orders and invoice **As one summarized line item** or **Broken down by tax rate**.

 [View the Estimate Taxes API reference](/api-reference/providers/tax-provider-api/tax-provider/estimate).